this shit is like an onion article

 Does the WaPo not hire editors?

-― the little prince of inane false binary hype (Alfred, Lord Sotosyn), Saturday, 30 March 2013 17:26 (three years ago) Permalink
+― the little prince of inane false binary hype (Alfred, Lord Sotosyn), Saturday, 30 March 2013 17:26 (four years ago) Permalink

 I would vote for dana milbank instantly and repeatedly for any position where he would never be heard from again.